colshacol/manbun/README.md

 # manbun

-`manbun` is a CLI tool that aides in developing components for Dreamtsoft bundles.
+`manbun` is a CLI tool that aides in developing components for DS bundles.

 ## Installation